lanl/spatter/README.md

    - MODULEFILE is set to `modules/cpu.mod`
    - SPATTER is set to path of the Spatter CPU executable
    - ranklist is set to sweep from 1-112 ranks respectively for a ATS-3 type system
-   - boundarylist is set to reasonable defaults for strong scaling experiments (specifies the maximum value of a pattern index, limiting the size of the data array)
    - sizelist is set to reasonable defaults for strong scaling experiments (specifies the size of the pattern to truncate at)
+   - countlist is set to defaults of 1.
 5. Populates the GPU configuration file (`scripts/gpu_config.sh`) with reasonable defaults for single-GPU throughput experiments on a V100 or A100 system
    - HOMEDIR is set to the directory this repository sits in
    - MODULEFILE is set to `modules/gpu.mod`
    - SPATTER is set to path of the Spatter GPU executable
    - ranklist is set to a constant of 1 for 8 different runs (8 single-GPU runs)
-   - boundarylist is set to reasonable defaults for throughput experiments (specifies the maximum value of a pattern index, limiting the size of the data array)
    - sizelist is set to reasonable defaults for throughput experiments (specifies the size of the pattern to truncate at)
-   - countlist is set to reasonable defaults to control the number of gathers/             scatters performed by an experiment.
+   - countlist is set to reasonable defaults to control the number of gathers/scatters performed by an experiment.
 This is the parameter that is varied to perform throughput experiments.
 6. Attempts to build Spatter on CPU with CMake, GCC, and MPI and on GPU with CMake and nvcc
    - You will need CMake, GCC, and MPI loaded into your environment for the CPU build (include them in your `modules/cpu.mod`)
    - You will need CMake, cuda, and nvcc loaded into your environment for the GPU build (include them in your `modules/gpu.mod`)